 Be transparent about responsibilities and accountabilities

 It is really important to be transparent about individual responsibilities.
-Open communication to allocate accountabilities and specific tasks can keep the whole group functioning and progressing.
+Open communication to allocate specific tasks can keep the whole group functioning and progressing.
 Everyone should know who is responsible for a certain element of the assignment.
 Accountability also includes clear and strict deadlines which all in the group are aware of.
 It helps to have these things written down on a shared platform like Google Docs so it is easily visible and accessible.

 Utilise online resources